This post may contain affiliate links.

 Martinique on Macrossan

-There are a couple of amazing hotels just outside Port Douglas which you really should take a look at.
+There are some amazing hotels just outside Port Douglas which you really should take a look at.
+These are perfect for a more exclusive and private stay near Port Douglas, the Daintree Rainforest, and the Great Barrier Reef.

 Thala Beach has its own spectacular semi-private beach and is a great place to spot local wildlife, including dugongs (sea cows).